 There’s a whole lot of land out there, and the locations that matter for your safety and success may be very specific.
-Use Waypoints to mark the exact tree where you’ve set up your stand, or use a Track to trace the only path through dense undergrowth to your truck.
-Choose where you’ll place Waypoints, Lines and Areas on the map.
-Mark your location or start a Track to record where you’ve actually been.
+Use Routes to plan your trip, and Waypoints to mark the exact tree where you’ve set up your stand.
+Use a Track to trace the only path through dense undergrowth back to your truck.

-- Lines and Areas - Create lines and areas to draw planned routes or hunting zones on the map, or to take measurements.
+Lines and Areas - Create lines and areas to draw hunting zones on the map or take measurements.
 Groups hunting the same property often mark food plots, shooting lanes, and sanctuaries that shouldn’t be disturbed.
-Measurements like line lengths help you to plan routes that your legs can manage.
+Measurements like line lengths help you to plan a path that your legs can manage.

->Go back to the first article: "How to hunt with onX."
+>Go back to the first article: "How to use onX Hunt."

 What next?